Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem -Theorem

 Then we can prove the desired results in an analogous way with the proof of Theorem \ref{thm:thm5.2}.

 $\Box$\\ {\bf Acknowledgments}.
-The author wishes to thank Professor Jinchao Xu for suggesting him to study the convergence of HX preconditioner for the case with jump coefficients.
-In particular, Professor Jinchao Xu suggested the author to consider Helmholtz decomposition on non-Lipchitz domains, which makes the results in this paper be richer and more complete.
+The author would like to thank the anonymous reviewer, who gives many insightful comments to improve the presentation of this paper.
+Moreover, the author wishes to thank Professor Jinchao Xu for suggesting him to study the convergence of the HX preconditioner for the case with jump coefficients.
+In particular, Professor Jinchao Xu suggested the author to consider regular decomposition on non-Lipchitz domains, which makes the results in this paper be richer and more complete.